ODIM-Project/ODIM/docs/README.md

 A `MessageRegistry` represents the properties for a message registry.

 A message registry is an array of messages and their attributes organized by `MessageId`.
-Each entry has
+Each entry has:

 -   Description

--   The message this Id translates to.
+-   The message this id translates to

 -   Severity